katiepurdy/dlnmovingonup/README.md

 TODO:
 - CSS for hover of nav menu
-- Change active setting on each page
-- iframe body to be #eee
-- Use the old about.html as a basis for other .html files ( in terms of CDN usage, etc)
+- Fix CDN usage, etc, in html files - use old about.html as a guide

 - write up how to add a new course